Skip to main content

 How It Works

-NotifyKit registers your domain with SendGrid and generates three CNAME DNS records.
+NotifyKit registers your domain with every email provider you have configured and generates DNS records for each.
 Once you add those records to your DNS provider, you trigger verification.
-If DNS has propagated correctly, your domain becomes active for sending.
+When all providers confirm your domain, it becomes active for sending.

 Step 1: Request Verification